thainamhoang/adasite/index.md

 {% include analysis/similarity_hist.html %}

-The values are normally distributed and in order to keep it simple, let's set the limit to 75% percentile.
+The values are normally distributed and in order to keep it simple, let's set the limit for creating as edge to 75% percentile.
-This way we will have enough connected nodes, but not too much.
 We have finally reached the goal... we have the graph.
 For better visibility, the one below only includes the movies from 2012.
 As you can see, we have only one big cluster with some movies on the outskirts.
-Thus, we used degree to color the nodes (<u>the lighter the color, the higher the degree</u>).
-The size of the node is dependent on the IMDB rating of the movie (<u>the bigger the node, the higher the rating</u>).
-You can see the neighbouring movies explicitly, when you click on one of the nodes.
+For the first graph, we use really simple approach, where the size of the node is constant and the color depicts the rating (**lighter color → higher rating**).

 <div class="noteBoxes note" style="display:flex;">
 	<img src="assets/light_bulb.svg" class="lightbulb" style="margin-bottom:auto;">